Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

     ```

 - Let's run the unit tests in the terminal to make sure everything is working as expected.

 - From the Copilot Chat window, select one of the two options:
-    - Click the ellipses, `...`, select `Insert into Terminal`.
+    1. Click the ellipses, `...`, select `Insert into Terminal`.

+    // TODO Screenshot

-    - If there isn't a terminal open, click the `Open in Terminal` button.
+    1. If there isn't a terminal open, click the `Open in Terminal` button.

+    // TODO Screenshot

-    - Click copy button, then, open a new Terminal window by pressing **Ctrl+`** (Control and backtick), paste into Terminal window.
+    1. Click copy button, then, open a new Terminal window by pressing **Ctrl+`** (Control and backtick), paste into Terminal window.

+    // TODO Screenshot

 - Open the terminal and run the tests with the provided command.

     ```sh
-    cd WrightBrothersApi
-    dotnet test
+    dotnet test WrightBrothersApi.Tests/WrightBrothersApi.Tests.csproj
     ```

 - The tests should run and pass.